fatiando/harmonica/doc/user_guide/forward_modelling/point.rst

 Spherical coordinates
 ---------------------

-Alternative, we can compute the gravitational fields of point sources defined in a spherical coordinate system.
+Alternatively, we can compute the gravitational fields of point sources defined in a spherical coordinate system.
 To do so, we need to pass the ``coordinate_system`` argument as ``"spherical"```.
-The coordinates of the point source must now be passed as *longitude*, *latitude* and *radius*, where the two former ones must be in decimal degrees and the latter in meters.
+The coordinates of the point source must now be passed as *longitude*, *spherical latitude* and *radius*, where the two former ones must be in decimal degrees and the latter in meters.

 Lets define a single point source in the equator, at a longitude of 45 degrees and located on the surface of the WGS84 ellipsoid.